mutable/node-proxy/README.md

 Tokens
 ---
-use to go through to unpublished services in the Headers you just add a "x-lsq" with one of the tokens and you can proxy to the service
+Use to go through to unpublished services in the Headers you just add a "x-lsq" with one of the tokens and you can proxy to the service
 example: "x-lsq: 1234567890"
 Also you can use "x-lsq-host" with a token to proxy to any host or service